 We are a peanut/nut free school.
 Please keep this in mind if you send a treat to school for some reason, i.e. birthday.
 Also, if your child has peanut butter for breakfast, please make sure his/her hands and face are washed thoroughly and their teeth are brushed before coming to school.

 Story Book Early Learning Centre is licensed under the Ministry of Education.
-The license and license information is posted in the classrooms and is available to parents.
-Information is also available on the Ministry web site at www.edu.gov.on.ca
+The license and license information is posted at the front entrance.
+Information is also available on the Ministry of Education website.

 Should a serious occurrence occur, Story Book Early Learning Centre is required to report it to the Ministry of Education.
 After the Ministry notification, we are required to post a “Serious Occurrence Notification Form” in the classroom for ten (10) days.
 A serious occurrence could include: